 The following procedures describe how to insert new reports.
-For more information on how to
+For more information on how to edit existing reports, see How to Style and Customize a Report on page 109.

 Procedure: How to Insert a Report

 Do one of the following, while in Document mode: